 Causes of lower back pain after sleeping vary.
 It may be caused by your neck and spine not being aligned for prolonged periods of time while you sleep.
-Most people just don’t have the perfect position or posture while sleeping, add to that the strenuous everyday life that stress the muscles in their backs resulting in more pain occurring as they sleep.
+Most people just don’t have the perfect position or posture while sleeping, add to that the strenuous everyday life that stresses the muscles in their backs resulting in more pain occurring as they sleep.

-Sitting down all day
+Sitting down all-day

 If your work requires you to sit down the whole time, your hip muscles could tighten.
 This may lead to arching of the spine all over the lower back.
 Slouching as you sit may also cause your shoulder muscles to tighten, which can result to upper back pain.
 When these things happen during the day, there is a big chance that you will experience lower back pain after sleeping and waking up the morning of the following day.

 Certain positions in bed can further worsen the back pains resulting from your everyday routine and work.

 The fetal position, for example, maybe a very comfortable position for many people as they sleep.
 However, this position also tends to arch the back too much and straighten the legs excessively.

 Usually, people who experience lower back pains after sleeping only have problems in their sleeping posture and sleeping environment.
 These lower back pains can also be aggravated by stress and anxiety which create tension in the muscles.
 This may invite you to curl up even more as you sleep.

 Occasional stomach sleeping position can also cause lower back pains after sleeping.
 Scientists claim that this sleeping position can place a lot of stress on the three natural curves of the spinal column – lumbar, thoracic, and cervical.